mohamadiarch/awesome-cheatsheets/tools/linux.md

 tail foo.txt           # Print bottom 10 lines of file
-wc foo.txt             # List number of lines words and characters in the file file foo.txt           # file type cut -b 1,2,3 state.txt # cutting out the column of a file (slice a file) cut -b 1-3,5-7 foo.txt #slice with range fold -w 60 -s foo.txt    # wrap in 60 char wrap ( width) and -s for break the lines on spaces basename /home/1.js    # gives you the last section of the path == 1.js basename /home/1.js .js  # remove .js from the basename dirname /home/mycomputer/project  # remove last section and return others= /home/mycomputer
+wc foo.txt             # List number of lines words and characters in the file file foo.txt           # file type basename /home/1.js    # gives you the last section of the path == 1.js basename /home/1.js .js  # remove .js from the basename dirname /home/mycomputer/project  # remove last section and return others= /home/mycomputer